chef/chef-web-docs/chef_master/source/cookstyle.rst

 .. end_tag

 Cookstyle is a linting tool based on the RuboCop Ruby linting tool.
-Use Cookstyle to author better cookbook code:
+Cookstyle helps you author better cookbook code in the following ways:

-* Enforce style conventions and best practices
+* Enforcing style conventions and best practices
-* Evaluate the code in a cookbook against metrics like "line length" and "function size"
+* Evaluating the code in a cookbook against metrics like "line length" and "function size"
-* Help every member of a team to author similary structured code
+* Helping every member of a team to author similary structured code
-* Estabilish uniformity of source code
+* Estabilishing uniformity of source code
-* Set expectations for fellow (and future) project contributors
+* Setting expectations for fellow (and future) project contributors

 Cookstyle vs. Rubocop
 =====================================================